FalconLuma/Project-Wingman-Randomizer/README.txt

   OR
   - Pressing 'Generate Random Seed' will create a random seed of a 20 digit long Integer
     - Using a generated seed will overwrite anything already in the text box
+    - Once a seed is generated both the textbox and button are disabled to ensure repeatability

 Attribute Randomizer Selection
   - Use the checkboxes to select what parts of the game to randomize
-    - Plane Performance teh SV-37: Randomizes the performance stats of all planes (Speed, Roll Rate, etc.)
+    - Plane Performance: Randomizes the performance stats of all planes (Speed, Roll Rate, etc.)
     - Plane Weapons: Randomizes the weapons available to each plane
     - Weapon Stats: Randomizes attributes for player weapons (Ammo, Reload, Range, etc.)
       - Due to game limitations, attributes such as damage and explosion radius cannot be modified